maubanel/GMS2-Action-Adventure-Game/audio/README.md

 ##### `Step 5.`\|`SPCRK`| :small_orange_diamond:

 Now *press* the <kbd>Play</kbd> button in the top menu bar to launch the game.
 Walk around and press the buttons in the FE screen and listen to the three audio states.
+You might have to turn the audio on in this and following videos to hear them.

 https://user-images.githubusercontent.com/5504953/154821724-68ed41be-7c6a-48e3-85f9-75fbac96f7ae.mp4